 Since 2008 there has been strategic investment in encouraging universities to embed engagement into their work.
 A recent report, that sought to take stock of progress to date, suggested that much had been achieved, but there were opportunities and challenges ahead.
 One such opportunity was the need to recognise and reward excellence in institutional support for public engagement.
 The Engage Watermark is one key way to do this.

-Applications for 2018 are now open.
-Please click on the link below to apply.
-Please note the closing date is the 26th February 2018.
-If you have any questions about the Engage Watermark, then please get in touch with the scheme’s administrator Lisa Adlington at firstname.lastname@example.org or 0117 328 7190.
+If you have any questions about your application, then please get in touch with the scheme’s administrator Lizzie How at email@example.com or on 0117 328 2102.